smcclennon/FFDB/README.md

 # FFDB
 A python script that compares inputted strings to a customisable flat file database

-This script will load each line from any file within the specified database directory into a list, and allow you to search the list whilst returning what number in the list the value is.
+This script will load each line from any file within the specified database directory into a list, and allow you to search the list whilst returning what number in the list the string is.

-The Spell Checking Oriented Word Lists (SCOWL) are the files that come pre-bundled within default flat file database with this script.
+The Spell Checking Oriented Word Lists (SCOWL) comes pre-bundled within default flat file database with this script.
 [Learn more about SCOWL](scowl-readme.txt)

 <a href="https://github.com/smcclennon/FFDB/releases/latest/download/FFDB.zip">
 <img src="https://smcclennon.github.io/update/download.png" alt="Download latest FFDB release">